Tukoh Taka

-"Tukoh Taka" is the 2022 FIFA Fan Festival anthem performed by Trinidadian-born rapper Nicki Minaj, Colombian singer Maluma and Lebanese singer Myriam Fares.
+"Tukoh Taka" is the 2022 FIFA Fan Festival anthem performed by Trinidadian rapper Nicki Minaj, Colombian singer Maluma and Lebanese singer Myriam Fares.
 It was released by FIFA for the 2022 FIFA World Cup soundtrack on November 18, 2022, through Universal Arabic Music and Republic Records along with an accompanying music video.

 Composition

 The song features the three artists' languages in the lyrics: Minaj's English, Maluma's Spanish, and Fares' Arabic, becoming the first world championship anthem to feature all three languages.
 Fares said in a statement: "'Tukoh Taka', the song that I was honored to participate in its composition, arrangement, and choreography, made me more passionate about it, in addition to working alongside two of my favorite international artists, Nicki Minaj and Maluma.
 I truly wish that 'Tukoh Taka' will be transmitting the Eastern culture and Arabian music to the whole world.”

 The song has reggaeton, Pop and house-rap sounds.

 The name of the song is said to be Arabic for "knock-knock", with fans and commenters also recognising it to sound like "tiki-taka", a style of football play.